 You know that day when you locked your keys in your car, and later lost your wallet and had to cancel all your credit cards? ...This is like that day on steroids.

-A gunman enters the bank, what will you do?
-Run, Fight, Hide?
+When a gunman enters the bank what will you do?
+Run, Hide, Fight?
 What will the consequences to your actions be?

 Unread.
 “A Grow-like Twine game where you have a single scene and eight verbs that can be performed once in any order.”